koinos/koinos-gui-miner/README.md

 [(*Figure 1.3*)](#figure-1)

 #### Dev Tip
 Koinos is being developed by [Open Orchard, Inc](https://openorchard.io).
 There will be no Initial Coin Offering (ICO) or alternative form of token distribution.
 All tokens will be equitably distributed to all participants via the mining process.
 By tipping Open Orchard, you will contribute to the development of the Koinos project.
-Open Orchard thanks you!
+OpenOrchard thanks you!
 [(*Figure 1.4*)](#figure-1)

 #### Recipient Address